MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --pre-trim-polyx [nucleotides...]

     Enable trimming of poly-X tails prior to read alignment and adapter trimming.
-Zero or more nucleotides (A, C, G, T) may be specified, separated by spaces, with zero nucleotides corresponding to all of A, C, G, and T. Defaults to no trimming.
+Zero or more nucleotides (A, C, G, T) may be specified, separated by spaces, with zero nucleotides corresponding to all of A, C, G, and T. If set to ``auto``, AdapterRemoval automatically trims poly-Gs if read names indicate that a two-color Illumina platforms was used.
+If set to ``off``, no pre-trimming of poly-X tails is performed.
+Default is ``auto``.

 .. option:: --post-trim-polyx [nucleotides...]